Japan Policy Commons (JPC)

 lecture

-Framing the Question: Relevance and Rigor in Academic Research, with Colin Moreshead
+Framing the Question: Relevance and Rigor in Academic Research

 Monday, February 23, 2026